jourquin/Nodus/README.md

 These values are stored in "jvmargs.sh" or "jvmargs.bat", a file created in the installation directory by Nodus at launch time if it doesn't exist yet.
 This file can be edited if other values (or even other JVM parameters) are desired.

+Since Nodus 8.4, version-dependent JVM parameters are also added dynamically in this file.
+This includes `--illegal-access=deny` with Java 9 to 16, and `--enable-native-access=ALL-UNNAMED` with Java 24 or later to enable native access for classpath libraries used by Nodus, such as JNA/OSHI.

 ## License